-Most of us have read Delilah S. Dawson’s Please Shut Up: Why Self-Promotion as an Author Doesn’t Work and watched Dr. Cal Newport’s TED Talk on Quitting Social Media.
-If you haven’t, I highly recommend doing so.
-They were eye-openers for me, to the point of shattering the very foundation of my campaign strategy.
+Many of us have read Delilah S. Dawson’s Please Shut Up: Why Self-Promotion as an Author Doesn’t Work and watched Dr. Cal Newport’s TED Talk on Quitting Social Media.
+If you haven’t, then I highly recommend doing so.
+They were eye-openers for me, to the point of shattering the foundation of my campaign strategy.
 Please Shut Up in particular sent me into a two-week hiatus from social media where I questioned everything I knew.
-When I came back, I learned a few things: nobody noticed my absence, and nobody cared.
+When I came back, I learned a valuable lesson: nobody had noticed my absence.
+I was just part of the noise.

 Since then, I have thoroughly mitigated my social media presence.
 I automate most of my posting and the majority of my interactions are chats with friends (which I also do through texts and apps, which kinda negates the utility).
 My existence on social media diminished to the point of a random lurker.
 And would you like to guess how that has affected my author brand?
 Ding ding ding, not in the slightest.
 In fact, the shift away from social networking has significantly improved it.
-But before I delve into the details, I would like to take a moment to dissect my gripes with each major platform.
+But before we delve into the details, let’s take a moment to highlight the pitfalls of each platform.

-Of all the platforms, I see Twitter as the most useful.
-It’s actually a pretty slick way to take the pulse of the masses on any given topic.
-But alas, that pulse is almost always focused on topical discussions (read: hate-spewing arguments).
+Sports, jokes, and clever anecdotes?
+Nope.
+Just a bunch of rage-spitting about current events.
 And holy crap, the vitriol on Twitter is second to none.
 I have to double, triple, and quadruple check every tweet for anything that could be remotely perceived as insensitive.
-All it takes is a single misconstrued tweet to set off the collective outrage machine.
-Tweeting as a brand is basically a giant game of saying “buy my stuff” without actually saying “buy my stuff.”
-It’s exhausting, and the penalty for getting it wrong is not worth the price of admission.
+All it takes is a tiny misconception to set off the outrage machine.
+Brand tweeting is basically a giant game of saying “buy my stuff” without actually saying “buy my stuff.”
+It’s mentally exhausting, and the penalty for getting it wrong is not worth the price of admission.

-Personally, I enjoy Instagram.
+From an artistic perspective, I can see the appeal of Instagram.
 It’s visual, colorful, and fun to play with pictures.
-But I repeat, I enjoy it personally.
-As a brand, it’s a total nightmare.
-Nobody, and I mean nobody, comes to Instagram to find new products.
-Most people who “like” my pics are just annoying randos who want follow-backs.
-Comments are usually some form of “nice pic (emoticon)” with zero context.
-Every direct message is just a blind promo for another platform.
-“Like my stuff?
-Follow me on Twitter.”
+But as an author, it’s a fruitless waste of time.
+Nobody, and I mean nobody, comes to Instagram to find new books.
+Most people who “like” my pics are annoying randos who just want follow-backs.
+Most comments are blind self-promos.
+“Nice pic (emoji).
+Here’s a link to my unrelated hustle.”
 Instagram is the undisputed champion of superficial vanity.
-It’s just a never-ending game of “like” hunting, which is beyond tedious.
-As an example, I posted a pic of the Bishop White Gallery of Chinese Temple Art at the Royal Ontario Museum in Toronto.
-Now a noodle company in China follows me. (facepalm)
+It’s a never-ending game of “like” hunting, which feels empty and tedious.

 Combining them all, I came to the depressing realization that none of them were doing much to promote my brand.
 Does sharing a blog post on Facebook generate book sales?
 No. Does posting a clever comment on Twitter generate book sales?
 No. Does sharing a cool picture on Instagram generate book sales?
 No.